kentywang/Jigglys-Puff/README.md

 - Add option to trigger GC on every REPL cycle.
 - Does my approach GC the input AST if we have a non-procedure application pair?
+- How can we preserve local variable (both from arguments and manually- defined) references across GCs?

 ### Garbage Collection
 There's 5 classes of data on the heap with varying lifespans:
-- global environment (persistent)
+- global environment (persistent) [x]
-- input AST (from creation on read until after evaluating all its subexpressions)
+- input AST (from creation on read until after evaluating all its subexpressions) [x]
-- evaluated arguments (from creation within eval/apply until after env is extended by a frame with them)
+- evaluated arguments (from creation within eval/apply until after env is extended by a frame with them) [x]
-- extended environment (from creation within eval/apply until after apply is finished and we return the value to the calling function)
+- extended environment (from creation within eval/apply until after apply is finished and we return the value to the calling function) [x]
-- pairs created from primitive procedure calls (e.g. cons, list) (from creation anywhere within eval/apply to end of REPL cycle)
+- pairs created from primitive procedure calls (e.g. cons, list) (from creation anywhere within eval/apply to end of REPL cycle) (or is it to return of calling function?) []

+If we can guarantee that these will be preserved across swaps between free and working memory, we should be fine.
+Any pointer variable that refers to one of the pairs in memory will be redirected with a broken heart.

 ### Overview of features added: